Bisaya Grammar — 30 lessons · free

 Take short, daily sessions.

-Ten focused minutes each day beats one long weekend cram.
-Open the same lesson twice if you need it twice.
+Ten focused minutes a day beats a long weekend cram.
+Open the same lesson twice if you need it twice — repetition is how grammar internalizes.

 Build your own example sentences.